thimc/lfimg/README.md

 # Known issues
-1. If an image has already been previewed once the preview pane won't display the image temporarily.
-In order to solve this the UI needs to be reloaded. (using the 'reload' command).
-2. The image preview will not disappear when changing the current working directory.
+1. The image preview will not disappear when changing the current working directory.
 This is due to the preview script only being run when hovering over files and not directories.

 ## Prerequisites